-Catalyst Pharmaceuticals (NASDAQ:CPRX) has had a great run on the share market with its stock up by a significant 11% over the last month.
-Given that the market rewards strong financials in the long-term, we wonder if that is the case in this instance.
+Catalyst Pharmaceuticals (NASDAQ:CPRX) has had a great run on the share market with its stock up by a significant 96% over the last three months.
+Since the market usually pay for a company’s long-term fundamentals, we decided to study the company’s key performance indicators to see if they could be influencing the market.
 Particularly, we will be paying attention to Catalyst Pharmaceuticals' ROE today.

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

 So, based on the above formula, the ROE for Catalyst Pharmaceuticals is:

 23% = US$54m ÷ US$241m (Based on the trailing twelve months to June 2022).

 The 'return' is the profit over the last twelve months.
 One way to conceptualize this is that for each $1 of shareholders' capital it has, the company made $0.23 in profit.

 What Has ROE Got To Do With Earnings Growth?

 We have already established that ROE serves as an efficient profit-generating gauge for a company's future earnings.
 Depending on how much of these profits the company reinvests or "retains", and how effectively it does so, we are then able to assess a company’s earnings growth potential.
 Generally speaking, other things being equal, firms with a high return on equity and profit retention, have a higher growth rate than firms that don’t share these attributes.

 A Side By Side comparison of Catalyst Pharmaceuticals' Earnings Growth And 23% ROE